The Bad Seed (2018 film): Production

-A conventional remake of The Bad Seed, written by Barbara Marshall, had been in development hell between Lifetime and executive producer Mark Wolper.
+A conventional remake by Barbara Marshal of The Bad Seed, had been in development hell between Lifetime and executive producer Mark Wolper.
 However, it never survived script stage, until late 2017, when Lifetime gave the green light on production.
 Warner Bros.
 Television owns the rights to the title.
 Actor-director Rob Lowe was also named as director and star of the 2018 release, with additional casting to follow.
 In February 2018, Mckenna Grace and Patty McCormack were announced as being cast.

 Reception

 Critical reception

 The Bad Seed received mixed reviews upon its release.
 David Feinberg of The Hollywood Reporter said: "Call it The Bad Seed and you tap into a surface-glaze legitimacy that's probably unwarranted, because the movie, notable as co-star Rob Lowe's directing debut, achieves only a baseline amount of trashy fun, nothing more or less."
 Andrea Reiher from the website Collider said the film "suffers from being neither dark enough nor campy enough—either choice would have been a lot more enjoyable.
 But it is stuck in a middle area that is devoid of over-the-top absurdity or any real darkness."